5 Dealing with messy data

 table(smoke2)

-You can control the order in which the levels are presented by choosing which order we write them in in the levels argument.
+You can control the order in which the levels are presented by choosing which order we write them in the levels argument.
 The ordered = TRUE argument specifies that the order of the variables is meaningful.
-It can be excluded in cases where you wish to specify the order in which the categories should be presented purely for presentation purposes (e.g. when specifying whether to use the order Male/Female/Other or Female/Male/Other).
+It can be excluded in cases where you wish to specify the order in which the categories should be presented purely for presentation purposes (e.g., when specifying whether to use the order Male/Female/Other or Female/Male/Other).
 Also note that the No answer now became an NA, which in the case of factor variables represents both missing observations and invalid observations.
-To find the values of smoke that became NA in smoke2 you can use which and is.na:
+To find the values of smoke that became NA in smoke2, you can use which and is.na:

 smoke[which(is.na(smoke2))]